-Last week, lawmakers introduced bipartisan legislation to help address the addiction crisis.
-These bills – known as the Opioid Prevention and Patient Safety Act (OPPS Act/HR 2062) in the House and the Protecting Jessica Grubb’s Legacy Act (S 1012) in the Senate – ensure that medical providers have access to the full medical history of patients suffering from substance use disorders.
-These bills passed the House in the last congress, but ultimately did not become law due to being stalled in the Senate.
+These bills and the Protecting Jessica Grubb’s Legacy Act (S 1012) in the Senate – ensure that medical providers have access to the full medical history of patients suffering from substance use disorders.
 Their re-introduction offers an important opportunity to improve our ability to treat substance use disorders.
-We encourage interested parties to take action – here is some additional background on the bill and pointers on how to reach out to your representatives & senators.
+We encourage interested parties to take action – here is some additional background on the bill and pointers on how to reach out to your representatives and senators.

 What the Bill Will Do: